Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: Discussion

 \section{Discussion}

-The obtained results demonstrate that picoseconds-level synchronization has been achieved for two microwave clocks, virtually separated by a hundred kilometers of regular fiber link, using a low-cost electronic system that exploits the White Rabbit protocol.
+The obtained results demonstrate that picosecond-level short-term stability (over 1~s) has been achieved for two microwave clocks, virtually separated by one hundred kilometers of regular fiber link, using the Idrogen electronic system, which uses the White Rabbit protocol.
+The long-term stability over half a day is found to be worse, up to 5.5~ps for the 100~km link.
+Accuracies of the phase difference corresponding $\pm 10$~ps and $\pm 20$~ps are obtained for the 50~km and 100~km fiber links, respectively.
 Consistency is achieved between the measurements of the power spectral density of phase noise and phase difference with respect to the reference clock at 866 MHz.
 The apparent degradation of laser phase noise when in the measurement chain, above 50~Hz, might be solved in the future for some dedicated applications that require exquisite phase noise \cite{ThomX, GFpop}.
 The test was conducted with boards simply placed on a table, and neither encapsulated in housing nor integrated into racks, as would be necessary for integration in an accelerator.
+Similarly, fibers were simply placed in the room, without additional temperature control with respect to the room air conditioning.
+Further tests with temperature control of the system elements are out of the scope of this paper.
 The observed drift of the relative phase over hours of operation is likely due to environmental variations.
 These issues will likely be mitigated with proper housing and venting of the boards or incorporation into \mtca\ crates, which remains to be tested but is outside the scope of this proof-of-principle work.
 Preliminary investigations suggest that this effect is mainly related to the SI5362-EVB.
 Implementation of corrections for known temperature changes, exploiting probes embedded on the \idro\ boards, is planned.
 The work also demonstrates that the lock of the laser was preserved for 16 hours without loss, a duration limited here by the allocated time for the experiments and the availability of the hardware.
 Longer tests will be performed at a later stage.
 The development of an FMC with the SI5362 chip is also underway to fully leverage the modularity of the \idro\ system, resulting in a compact, low-cost, and arbitrary frequency generator with sub-picosecond timing that is easily integrated into an accelerator environment.
-The hope is that these developments will significantly help understanding and possibly improving the long term stability of the system.
+The hope is that these developments will significantly help understanding and possibly improve the long term stability of the system.